tanyapowell/restaurant-reviews/doc/CONTRIBUTING.md

 5. Allow team members to be spontaneous, expect unexpected changes and commits.
 Make sure to comment, comment, comment.

 6. Don't expect them “to know.”.
 Its OK to be wrong, but always reseach for answers you need as these contribution guidelines are a way to communicate how people should contribute.
-Please see Code Of Conduct (INSERT LINK HERE)
+Please see Code Of Conduct (https://github.com/tanyapowell/restaurant-reviews/blob/add-code-of-conduct-1/CODE_OF_CONDUCT.md)

 For contributors, these guidelines help them verify that they're submitting well-formed pull requests and opening useful issues.